MattiaG-afk/GNU-Linux-guide/1: The GNU-Linux system architecture/1.3: Process architecture/README.md

 * RGROUP: print the real group ID of the process;
 * COMMAND: prints the command line with which the process started.

+Each process has a working directory against which it resolves relative pathnames, this characteristic is inherited in the creation of a child process.
+In addition to the current working directory, the process also keeps an indication of the directory it considers root, against which it resolves absolute pathnames.
+This directory can be changed with a **system call** (called a **chroot**) thus causing the process to be somewhat restricted within a part of the file tree.

+The **ps** command, however, only prints the processes at the time of its execution, to keep the system activity under control, the **top** command is used.
+The command normally operates in interactive mode, however it can be launched with the options:
+* -b: which runs it in batch mode, allowing output redirection;
+* -n: it is used to specify the number of desired iterations;
+* -d: is used to set the interval between updates (default: 1 second), requires ss.dd as parameter (where s are the seconds and d the tenths of a second);
+* -p: it allows to observe a list of processes chosen by the user, who must specify it through a list of PIDs.

 WORK IN PROGRESS